11 Best Jobs Without Resume (And Where to Find Them)

 7. Delivery driver

-The demand for delivery drivers was always high, but with coronavirus pandemic and social distancing it just skyrocketed.
+The demand for delivery drivers was always high, but with the coronavirus pandemic and social distancing, it just skyrocketed.
 They transport the purchases to customers, making sure the goods arrive on time and in good condition.
-The items you’ll be delivered depend on your employer and may include food, clothes, books, gadgets, household goods, and more.
-In most cases, you don’t need a resume or prior experience to get started.
-The main requirement is a driver’s license, although being punctual and having customer service skills will be appreciated.
-Delivery drivers work for large retailers, delivery companies, restaurants, etc.
+The items you'll be delivered depend on your employer and may include food, clothes, books, gadgets, household goods, and more.
+In most cases, you don't need a resume or prior experience to get started.
+The main requirement is a driver's license, although being punctual and having customer service skills will be appreciated.
+Delivery drivers work for large retailers, delivery companies, restaurants, etc. If you have ther right skills and good communication abilities, you are hired without a resume!

 8. HR assistant

-Do you want to build a career in human resources and manage the staffing and picking top talent for the company?
+Do you want to build a career in human resources and manage the staffing and pick top talent for the company?
 In this case, starting with an HR assistant position is exactly what you need.
-HR assistants help managers with interviewing, hiring and record maintenance.
-Educational requirements for this role aren’t high – a high school diploma or some college will often suffice.
-Yet, it’s often required that you have customer service or clerical experience and strong self-organization skills.
+HR assistants help managers with interviewing, hiring, and record maintenance.
+Educational requirements for this role aren't high - a high school diploma or some college will often suffice.
+Yet, it's often required that you have customer service or clerical experience and strong self-organization skills.
 HR profession gives tremendous growth opportunities, especially in an IT field.
 And, having started with an assistant role, you can work your way up quite soon.
+Sometimes a resume is needed for this position.

 9. Technical support rep

 If you have strong active listening and troubleshooting skills and are comfortable working with people, then work in a technical support might be a great fit for you.
 Technical support reps assist the customers with software, hardware and other equipment, including installation and troubleshooting.
 Job postings typically require relevant experience or willingness to learn through on-the-job training and expand your technical knowledge.
 Also, communication abilities and staying calm even in stressful situations are a must.
-This role gives opportunities for professional growth, so with enough persistence you can build a career.
-An average salary on this position is $32K per year.
+This role gives opportunities for professional growth, so with enough persistence, you can build a career.
+The average salary for this position is $32K per year.
+You may need skills in content writing and audio recordings.

 10. Bartender/Barista

-Serving drinks in a night club or making coffee in a local café gives you flexibility and ability to socialize with lots of people on the job.
-To get started, you don’t need any degree, although you may be asked to take a short-term training or go to bartender school.
-Yet, it’s possible to gain the basic skills through YouTube videos or during on-the-job training.
-An average salary of bartender starts from $32K, but the final income depends on your tips as well.
-To excel in this sort of job, you’ll need to be attentive to detail, reliable, and friendly to all customers.
+Serving drinks in a nightclub or making coffee in a local café gives you flexibility and the ability to socialize with lots of people on the job.
+To get started, you don't need any degree, although you may be asked to take a short-term training or go to bartender school.
+Yet, it's possible to gain the basic skills through YouTube videos or during on-the-job training.
+The average salary of a bartender starts from $32K, but the final income depends on your tips as well.
+To excel in this sort of job, you'll need to be attentive to detail, reliable, and friendly to all customers.
 More importantly, both jobs often assume a flexible or part-time schedule.
+This job is time consuming with long shifts and may need to promote products you do not like.

 11. Freelance proofreader